grqz/yt-dlp-apple-webkit-jsi/py/js_to_py.md

-# Relations between Javascript objects and Python objects
+# Mappings between Javascript and Python objects (through the WebKit API)

-## Javascript return value
+## Javascript return values

 Example code (RuntimeError will be thrown if you return an unsupported object):